Top 47 The Phantom Menace Movie Facts

-Following is our collection of The Phantom Menace facts.
-Handpicked and verified, these little-known details can be obscure enough most people will miss.
-These behind the scene easter eggs and hidden messages will give you another view of The Phantom Menace film message.
+47 of the most interesting The Phantom Menace easter eggs you didn't know about.
+Handpicked and verified, these little-known hidden details can be obscure enough most people will miss.
+These behind the scene easter eggs and hidden messages will give you another view of The Phantom Menace movie message.

 The lyrics to Duel of the Fates are taken from a Sanskrit translation of a Welsh poem called Cad Goddeu, in which Gwyndion, a trickster sorcerer, animated a tree army to fight for him.
 The words used were cherrypicked by Williams to fit the melody and don't have any coherence.